Thursday, May 31, 2012

 The walk back to the car was truly devastating.
 I wrote the word "devestating" to describe our feelings, before I knew Mimie felt the same way (the same word) when she wrote that "we were devestated".
 It was only when I decided to add her thoughts to the story and reviewed her journal.
 That's when I saw it.

-We didn’t really talk, but we were both nervous.
+We didn't really talk, but we were both nervous.
 In hind sight we were just putting too much on us, too soon.
 This was going to be the longest week to wait for the another ultra sound.
-When we got home Mimie was surprisingly upbeat.
+When we got home, Mimie was surprisingly upbeat.
 Or she was really good at hiding her emotions.
-Me on the other hand, well I was very nervous.
-I was more nervous for Mimie.
-I didn’t want another blow to her feelings.
-The first thing I did was go on the internet and Google, “Sac not developing.”
+I, on the other hand, was very nervous.
+I was more anxious for Mimie.
+I didn't want another blow to her feelings.
+The first thing I did was go on the internet and Google, "Sac not developing."
 Big mistake.
 Because it would consume me.

-I would go to all the web sites that would have anything to do with Gestational Sac not growing or measuring up.
-There were a ton of message boards with people posting messages of hope, fate, faith, and inspirational.
+I would go to all the websites with anything to do with Gestational Sac not growing or measuring up.
+There were a ton of message boards with people posting messages of hope, fate, faith, and inspiration.
 I would spend all hours of my time reading them.
-If I found something of interest I would tell Mimie right away.
+If I found something of interest, I would tell Mimie right away.

-“Someone says here on this message board that their doctor told them that their gestational sac wasn’t developed and to abort the pregnancy.
-But the wall poster said that they didn’t and now have a beautiful baby girl.
-So see, they don’t know shit!”
+"Someone says here on this message board that their doctor told them that their gestational sac wasn't developed and to abort the pregnancy.
+But the wall poster said they didn't and now have a beautiful baby girl.
+So see, they don't know shit!"
 Mimie would humor me and nod her head.
-"See Mimie, what the fuck do they know!"
-My emotions running away with me.
+"See, Mimie, what the fuck do they know!"
+My emotions ran away with me.

-I don’t think she wanted to think about the possibilities on what I found on the internet, yet she documented this in her journal:
+I don't think she wanted to think about the possibilities of what I found on the internet, yet she documented this in her journal:

-What we didn’t know was the worse of things to come if it wasn’t developed properly.
+We should have known the worst of things to come if it wasn't developed properly.

-Mimie and I would go about our week as normal.
+Mimie and I would go about our week as usual.
 But I know deep down it was on her mind.
-We were both working at the time, so we would consume our self in work trying to forget about the up coming appointment.
-So much on our mind.
+We were both working at the time, so we would consume ourselves in work trying to forget about the upcoming appointment, so much on our minds.
 It was like we were obsessed with having a baby.
-We lost focus on everything else.
+We needed to focus on everything else.

-With the looming appointment days away I did my best to relieve our stress.
+With the looming appointment days away, I did my best to relieve our stress.
 We would go out to dinner and catch a movie.
-All the while, it was in the back of our mind, yet we never spoke of it.
+It was in our minds, yet we never spoke of it.
 I was getting so frustrated with the medical message boards on the internet that I stopped reading them all together.
-There are so many people with different reasons why their gestational sac wasn’t developing, that it was hard to pin point what the hell our problem was.
+There are so many people with different reasons why their gestational sac wasn't developing that it was hard to pinpoint what the hell our problem was.

 PART VII JULY 2ND, 2012 AT 3:00PM Est.